kubernetes-sigs/kubebuilder/docs/book/basics/what_is_a_controller.md

 This book does not go into the details of the hardware definitions of these terms.

-Kubernetes defines a level-based API as implemented by reading the observed state of the system, comparing it to the desired state declared in the object *Spec*, and *moving directly toward the current desired state*.
+Kubernetes defines a level-based API as implemented by reading the observed state of the system, comparing it to the desired state declared in the object *Spec*, and moving directly toward the current desired state.

 This has a number of notable properties:

-- reconciliation works directly towards the current desired state without having to completely pass through obsolete desired states
+- reconciliation works directly towards the current desired state without having to complete obsolete desired states
-- when many events quickly occur that trigger a reconciliation for the same object, reconciliation will only be performed once or twice as only the observed and desired states are compared, not the events themselves.
+- when many events quickly occur that trigger a reconciliation for the same object, reconciliation will process many of the events at once by comparing observed and desired states, not handling the individual events.
 - the system may trigger reconciliation periodically for objects without a specific event occurring.

 Consider the following examples of level based API implementations.